Drakelid/syslogger/README.md

 - Logs are written to a file and can be forwarded to another syslog server
 - Automatic log rotation with configurable size and retention
 - Optional logging to STDOUT for debugging
-- Lightweight web interface that highlights potential attacks
+- Modern web interface that highlights potential attacks and displays recent logs

 ## Usage